UNF's Hands-On Learning Model: A Blueprint for Universities Everywhere

 Faculty Involvement

-Faculty play a critical role in embedding experiential learning into the curriculum.
+Faculty play a critical role embedding experiential learning into the curriculum.
 By including hands-on projects, case studies and real-world problem-solving activities into their courses, faculty play a primary role in enhancing student engagement and learning outcomes.
-Additionally, faculty often mentor students, guiding them in applying theoretical knowledge to practical, “real world” settings.
-At UNF, a critical step in our experiential learning initiative was to engage faculty and academic leaders.
-We not only explored ways to embed experiential learning more deeply into courses, but also to understand obstacles faculty face – both real and perceived.
-The result is that, yes, faculty and departments are creating new opportunities, but they are also enhancing existing experiential opportunities.
-Ultimately, this effort is creating a robust culture in which student learning thrives and faculty are leading the way.
+Additionally, faculty often mentor students, guiding them in applying theoretical knowledge to practical, real-world settings.
+Engaging faculty and academic leaders was a critical step in UNF's experiential learning initiative.
+The University not only explored ways to embed experiential learning more deeply into courses, but also to understand obstacles faculty face – both real and perceived.
+This resulted in faculty and departments creating new opportunities, but also enhanced existing experiential opportunities.
+Ultimately, the effort is creating a robust culture in which student learning thrives and faculty are leading the way.

 Recognition and Incentives